Artificial intelligence: Local search

-Local search uses mathematical optimization to find a solution to a problem.
+Local search uses mathematical optimisation to find a solution to a problem.
 It begins with some form of guess and refines it incrementally.

-Gradient descent is a type of local search that optimizes a set of numerical parameters by incrementally adjusting them to minimize a loss function.
+Gradient descent is a type of local search that optimises a set of numerical parameters by incrementally adjusting them to minimise a loss function.
 Variants of gradient descent are commonly used to train neural networks, through the backpropagation algorithm.

 Another type of local search is evolutionary computation, which aims to iteratively improve a set of candidate solutions by "mutating" and "recombining" them, selecting only the fittest to survive each generation.

 Distributed search processes can coordinate via swarm intelligence algorithms.
-Two popular swarm algorithms used in search are particle swarm optimization (inspired by bird flocking) and ant colony optimization (inspired by ant trails).
+Two popular swarm algorithms used in search are particle swarm optimisation (inspired by bird flocking) and ant colony optimisation (inspired by ant trails).

 Logic

 Formal logic is used for reasoning and knowledge representation.

 Formal logic comes in two main forms: propositional logic (which operates on statements that are true or false and uses logical connectives such as "and", "or", "not" and "implies") and predicate logic (which also operates on objects, predicates and relations and uses quantifiers such as "Every X is a Y" and "There are some Xs that are Ys").

 Deductive reasoning in logic is the process of proving a new statement (conclusion) from other statements that are given and assumed to be true (the premises).
 Proofs can be structured as proof trees, in which nodes are labelled by sentences, and children nodes are connected to parent nodes by inference rules.

 Given a problem and a set of premises, problem-solving reduces to searching for a proof tree whose root node is labelled by a solution of the problem and whose leaf nodes are labelled by premises or axioms.
 In the case of Horn clauses, problem-solving search can be performed by reasoning forwards from the premises or backwards from the problem.
 In the more general case of the clausal form of first-order logic, resolution is a single, axiom-free rule of inference, in which a problem is solved by proving a contradiction from premises that include the negation of the problem to be solved.

 Inference in both Horn clause logic and first-order logic is undecidable, and therefore intractable.
 However, backward reasoning with Horn clauses, which underpins computation in the logic programming language Prolog, is Turing complete.
 Moreover, its efficiency is competitive with computation in other symbolic programming languages.

 Fuzzy logic assigns a "degree of truth" between 0 and 1.
 It can therefore handle propositions that are vague and partially true.

 Non-monotonic logics, including logic programming with negation as failure, are designed to handle default reasoning.
-Other specialized versions of logic have been developed to describe many complex domains.
+Other specialised versions of logic have been developed to describe many complex domains.